A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Far Eastern fish casserole with seaweed

-Suzdal fish with buckwheat porridge
+Fish Suzdal style with buckwheat porridge

-Braised fish
+Stewed fish

-Fish stewed in Novgorod style
+Fish stewed Novgorod style

 Fish stewed peasant style

-Calamari stewed in sour cream
+Squid stewed in sour cream

 Fish baked with fried horseradish and onions